The DUFF poster

 Structural Analysis

 The Status Quo at 1 minutes (1% through the runtime) establishes Bianca Piper introduces her world through voiceover, explaining her friendship with her two beautiful best friends Jess and Casey while scrolling through social media.
 She presents herself as content in her role within the group..
-Significantly, this early placement immediately immerses viewers in the story world.
+Notably, this early placement immediately immerses viewers in the story world.

 The inciting incident occurs at 13 minutes when At a party, Wesley explains to Bianca that she is the DUFF - Designated Ugly Fat Friend - the approachable one that guys use to get to her hotter friends.
 This revelation shatters Bianca's self-image and her understanding of her place in the social hierarchy..
 At 13% through the film, this Disruption is delayed, allowing extended setup of the story world.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 25 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This reveals the protagonist's commitment to Bianca makes a deal with Wesley: she'll help him pass science class if he helps her shed her DUFF status and teaches her how to talk to her crush Toby.
+This illustrates the protagonist's commitment to Bianca makes a deal with Wesley: she'll help him pass science class if he helps her shed her DUFF status and teaches her how to talk to her crush Toby.
 This active choice to reinvent herself launches her transformation journey., moving from reaction to action.

 The Collapse moment at 73 minutes (73% through) represents the emotional nadir.
 Here, Madison releases the humiliating video of Bianca online, which goes viral.
 Bianca becomes a laughingstock at school, her attempt at reinvention publicly destroyed.
 She discovers Toby only showed interest as a dare, and she's pushed Wesley away.
-Her social death is complete., reveals the protagonist at their lowest point.
+Her social death is complete., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 79 minutes initiates the final act resolution at 79% of the runtime.
 Bianca has an epiphany: everyone is someone's DUFF in some context - labels only have power if you let them.
 She realizes she needs to embrace her authentic self and stop letting others' perceptions define her.
 She decides to take back control of her narrative., demonstrating the transformation achieved throughout the journey.